 The TPS is an unfunded scheme and contributions are calculated so as to spread the cost of pensions over employees' working lives with the academy trust in such a way that the pension cost is a substantially level percentage of current and future pensionable payroll.
 The contributions are determined by the Government Actuary on the basis of quadrennial valuations using a prospective unit credit method.
-As stated in note 29, the TPS is a multi-employer scheme and there is insufficient information available to use defined benefit accounting.
-The TPS is therefore treated as a defined contribution scheme for accounting purposes and the contributions recognised in the period to which they relate.
+TPS is an unfunded multi-employer scheme with no underlying assets to assign between employers.
+Consequently, the TPS is treated as a defined contribution scheme for accounting purposes and the contributions recognised in the period to which they relate.

-The LGPS is a funded scheme and the assets are held separately from those of the academy trust in separate trustee administered funds.
+The LGPS is a funded multi-employer scheme and the assets are held separately from those of the academy trust in separate trustee administered funds.
 Pension scheme assets are measured at fair value and liabilities are measured on an actuarial basis using the projected unit credit method and discounted at a rate equivalent to the current rate of return on a high quality corporate bond of equivalent term and currency to the liabilities.
 The actuarial valuations are obtained at least triennially and are updated at each balance sheet date.
 The amounts charged to operating surplus are the current service costs and the costs of scheme introductions, benefit changes, settlements and curtailments.
 They are included as part of staff costs as incurred.
 Net interest on the net defined benefit liability/asset is also recognised in the Statement of Financial Activities and comprises the interest cost on the defined benefit obligation and interest income on the scheme assets, calculated by multiplying the fair value of the scheme assets at the beginning of the period by the rate used to discount the benefit obligations.
 The difference between the interest income on the scheme assets and the actual return on the scheme assets is recognised in other recognised gains and losses.